thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Changes in gender: the WRT is more lenient with these and only requires proof of identity.
 Note: As gender changes are mostly sensitive, the WRT executes such changes (that are technically updates) as fixes.
 - Send all changes to the WRT with the WCA ID, old data, and new data.

-Change requests for a person's region of representation are particularly delicate, as they affect rankings and possibly records.
+Change requests for a person's country are particularly delicate, as they affect rankings and possibly records.
 Therefore, such requests must include the following:

 - Documentation of the old nationality (if available)
 - Documentation of the new nationality